 Depression is a clinical disorder in which individuals experience lengthy periods of intense sadness along with a lack of energy.
 In addition to these negative emotions, people may also experience suicidal ideation.
 In extreme cases, they feel driven to act upon those impulses.
 Several factors contribute to this disorder.
-They can include hereditary, personality traits, past or present trauma, environmental factors or any combination of these.
+They can include hereditary personality traits, past or present trauma, environmental factors, or any combination of these.
 Despite the many-faceted nature of depression, it can be effectively treated.
 Those who seek a depression treatment program can manage their symptoms and recover.

 Why You Need a Depression Treatment Program

 This is also known as self-medicating.
-Self-medication, however, always results in additional adverse symptoms and health problems which stem from drug use.
+Self-medication, however, always results in additional adverse symptoms and health problems that stem from drug use.
 The most significant risk that people face when they self-medicate, however, is the high likelihood of dependency and addiction.
-Since drugs and alcohol will not treat the underlying mental health condition, sufferers are left using increasing amounts of drugs and alcohol for longer periods of time with no improvements to their mental health — only prolonged suffering and more symptoms to battle with.
+Since drugs and alcohol will not treat the underlying mental health condition, sufferers are left using increasing amounts of drugs and alcohol for longer periods of time with no improvements to their mental health.
+They will only have only prolonged suffering and more symptoms to battle.

 However, before any mental health issues can be treated, including depression, patients must first deal with their drug use problems.
 Failure to do so will prevent your medical teams from isolating the symptoms of your mental health problems.
 This prevents an accurate diagnosis, delaying your treatment and preventing you from receiving the treatment you need.
 Not only will substance use disguise your symptoms, but it will also undermine any mental health treatment you do receive, leaving both conditions untreated.